 In an RCT of 96 Japanese oncology nurses (with a waiting list control group) [161], fifty participants in the intervention group received a 16-hour psycho-oncology training program, which included delirium and suicidal ideation in addition to the topics of patients’ normal and distress reactions to cancer.
 Knowledge, self-reported confidence and attitude scales were completed pre-intervention and 3 months post-intervention as a mailed survey.
 There was significant improvement in both the knowledge and confidence scores in the intervention group, but not in attitudes.
 No effect was found on the secondary outcomes: work-related distress and burnout.

-In a repeated-measures evaluation of a 2-h delirium education session delivered to 23 registered nurses [162], followed by the implementation of a delirium protocol on a 24-bed inpatient oncology unit in the US, delirium knowledge increased from 69% pre-test to 86% post-test and 81% at 11 months.
+In a repeated-measures evaluation of a 2-hour delirium education session delivered to 23 registered nurses [162], followed by the implementation of a delirium protocol on a 24-bed inpatient oncology unit in the US, delirium knowledge increased from 69% pre-test to 86% post-test and 81% at 11 months.
 Nurses’ confidence in managing delirious patients increased from 47% to 66%, rising to 69% at 11 months.

 A systematic review of interprofessional delirium education studies [163] concluded that combining interprofessional education interventions with interprofessional clinical practice activities or procedures may improve patient outcomes and healthcare team performance.